-No Representative or Third Party, as applicable, shall be liable to a Practitioner for damages or other relief for any decision, opinion, action, statement, or recommendation made within the scope of his/her duties as a Representative or Third Party provided that such Representative or Third Party does not act on the basis of false Information knowing such Information to be false.
+No Representative or Third Party, as applicable, shall be liable to a Practitioner for damages or other relief for any decision, opinion, action, statement, or recommendation made within the scope of his/her duties as a Representative or b.
+For Gathering/Providing Information:

+Third Party provided that such Representative or Third Party does not act on the basis of false Information knowing such Information to be false.